Hayley Atwell: 2017–present: Return to theatre and Mission Impossible

-In the media
+In December 2024, it was reported that Atwell would reprise her role of Peggy Carter in Avengers: Doomsday, scheduled to be released on 18 December 2026.

+Public image

-Described as the "queen of period-drama" by The Guardian, Atwell has been praised by directors for "the professional example she sets" and her work in period-drama films and television shows.
-Atwell received an Ian Charleson Commendation for her work in Major Barbara (2009), and has received three Laurence Olivier Award nominations, first for her work in A View from the Bridge (2009), then in 2011 for her work in the revival of The Pride, and once again in 2020 for her performance as Rebecca West in Rosmersholm.
+Described as the "queen of period-drama" by Emine Saner, journalist writing for The Guardian, Atwell has been praised by directors for "the professional example she sets" and her work in period-drama films and television shows.
+Atwell received an Ian Charleson Commendation for her work in Major Barbara (2009), and has received three Laurence Olivier Award nominations, first for her work in A View from the Bridge (2009), then in 2011 for her work in the revival of The Pride, and again in 2020 for her performance as Rebecca West in Rosmersholm.
 Atwell was also nominated for a WhatsOnStage Award for her role in The Pride.

 Personal life

 In 2010, Atwell lived in a flat in London.
-In 2015, she moved to Los Angeles to be close to the production of Agent Carter, although she still retained her personal base in London.
+As of 2015, she had sporadic six-month stints in Los Angeles to be close to the production of Agent Carter, although she still retained her personal home in London.
+Atwell began a relationship with music producer Ned Wolfgang Kelly in 2022.
+In April 2023, they announced their engagement.
+The couple are married.
+Atwell gave birth to their child in 2024.
+As of 2025, the family live in South West London.

 During the filming of Captain America: The First Avenger in 2010, Atwell took a three-month course in art history and haiku at the Open University.
+Atwell is a video game enthusiast.

 In October 2017, at the time of the accusations against Harvey Weinstein, a story emerged that, during filming of Brideshead Revisited in 2007, Weinstein had told Atwell she looked like a "fat pig" on screen and should eat less.
-Atwell later gave her own memory of events, saying that someone unconnected to Weinstein had suggested she lose weight to look more like a flapper.
+Atwell later said that someone unconnected to Weinstein had suggested she lose weight to look more like a flapper.
 She also said that she did not believe that Weinstein was a sex addict, but a predator who should be punished for harassing women.

 In a 2015 interview, Atwell discussed how her role as Peggy Carter influenced a then-recent tweet she made to her Twitter followers about having her image digitally altered on the cover of a German magazine.
 When one visitor to her page asked her, "Why are you so beautiful?", she retorted, "Why am I so photoshopped?"
 In the interview, Atwell stated, "It's important that young girls understand what photoshop is.
 I do feel a certain amount of responsibility now that I'm playing Peggy."